curability4apish/IsaacHash/README.md

 An effective tool to create a strong and unique password for each service.

 ### Philosophy
-ISAAC cipher has strong avalanche effects on password generation.
-Every unknown tiny change of its initial state can cause unpredictable output, therefore it is resistant to brute force attack and pre-calculated attack, and hasn't be proven any vulnerabilities for more than 30 years.
-IsaacHash re-implements ISAAC, and its philosophy is to be a secure, logless, lightweight and cross-platform password manager.

 - Secure

-ISAAC cipher has strong avalanche effects on password generation.
-Every unknown tiny change of its initial state can cause unpredictable output, therefore it is resistant to brute force attack and pre-calculated attack, and hasn't be proven any vulnerabilities for more than 30 years. `IsaacHash` re-implements ISAAC.
+ISAAC cipher has very strong avalanche effects: every unknown tiny change of its initial state can cause unpredictable output, therefore it is resistant to brute force attack and pre-calculated attack, and hasn't be proven any vulnerabilities for more than 30 years. `IsaacHash` re-implements ISAAC.

 - Customizable